PINK IS MY DOMAIN!

 Little hint.
 Shock is the right answer.
 Yes.
 Good.

-Except T-Mobile really was filing a lawsuit for ownership of Magenta.
+Except T-Mobile really was filing a lawsuit for ownership of magenta.
 That actually went down, my artsy friends, my crafty crew.
-T-Mobile went after smaller companies using magenta and kicked them to the curb, noted colours could be trademarked if they 'acquired a secondary meaning' (whatever that is), and otherwise went entirely batsh*t for that hot, hot pink.
+T-Mobile went after smaller companies using magenta and kicked them to the curb.
+They noted that colors could be trademarked if they 'acquired a secondary meaning' (whatever that is).
+Otherwise, they went entirely batsht for that hot, hot pink*.

-Deutsche Telekom, the parent of T-Mobile (if you didn't already know) then claimed ownership of a colour that is in just about every printer on earth.
-Magenta.
+Deutsche Telekom, the parent of T-Mobile (if you didn't already know), then claimed ownership of a color that is in just about every printer on earth—magenta.
 Pantone Rhodamine Red U. You know, that thing that looks like Opera paint that artists like Lioba Brückner and Maria Abagnale make sit up and take notice.

 In fact, right about now you might be shrugging this off.
-Or you might be reflecting on what a diabolical corporate overreach trademarking a colour is.
+Or you might be reflecting on what a diabolical corporate overreach it is to trademark a color.
 You do you.
 As an artist and a collector, believe me, I understand the dichotomy here.
-But as stunning as this may sound they won.
+But as stunning as this may sound, they won.
 Sort of.
 T-Mobile's specific shade of magenta is Pantone 219 C.

 Which looks like this:

-So owning a colour is a thing, and T-Mobile isn't alone.
-There are arguably even more famous companies hoarding colours as we speak, and you already know who they are.
+So owning a color is a thing, and T-Mobile isn't alone.
+There are arguably even more famous companies hoarding colors as we speak, and you already know who they are.

-It may not even be important that big business own colours.
-After all, Pantone 219 C isn't exactly the same as Pantone 185 C or 'Process Magenta', that colour that is part of the Pantone Matching System (the other PMS), and used in the printing industry.
-There's 34 whole other... magentas between 185 and T-Mobile -- okay, that's not how those numbers work, but you get my drift.
+It may not even be important that big businesses own colors.
+After all, Pantone 219 C isn't exactly the same as Pantone 185 C or 'Process Magenta,' that color that is part of the Pantone Matching System (the other PMS) and used in the printing industry.
+There are 34 whole other... magentas between 185 and T-Mobile.
+Okay, that's not how those numbers work, but you get my drift.
 There are other hues of magenta.

-As you know, coming out the gate, T-Mobile went for Lemonade, a new-fledged insurance company.
-Trademarks are bound by industry -- a category of goods and services -- but Deutsche Telekom, D-Telekom hereafter, decided that Insurance was too close to their industry of... cellular phones, to allow the use of magenta, so they girded their hegemonic power and dropped some trademark law on Lemonade.
+As you know, coming out the gate, T-Mobile went for Lemonade, a newly fledged insurance company.
+Trademarks are bound by industry—a category of goods and services—but Deutsche Telekom, or D-Telekom hereafter, decided that insurance was too close to their industry of cellular phones.
+They realized that the use of magenta had to be controlled, so they girded their hegemonic power and dropped some trademark law on Lemonade.

-Well, what if I told you that, at the height of D-Telekom's pinktatorship, the largest telecommunications provider in Europe, fifth largest globally, with $112 billion in revenue in 2023, sent its fleets of lawyers not just after Lemonade (and its 1258 employees), but:
+Well, what if I told you that at the height of D-Telekom's pinktatorship, the largest telecommunications provider in Europe, the fifth largest globally, with $112 billion in revenue in 2023, sent its fleets of lawyers not just after Lemonade (and its 1258 employees), but:

 A tech blog in the USA